-A provisional profile of the 2019 Knight-Hennessy Scholars is as follows:
+A profile of the 2019 Knight-Hennessy Scholars follows:

-The program plans to increase the annual intake of scholars to 100 in coming years.
-The 2020 Knight-Hennessy Scholars application will open on May 1.
+The program plans to increase the annual intake to up to 90 scholars for 2020 and to 100 scholars in coming years.
+The 2020 Knight-Hennessy Scholars application opened May 1 and is due October 10.

-To continue expanding the disciplinary and geographic diversity of Knight-Hennessy Scholar cohorts, the program plans to host international outreach sessions in Africa, Asia, Australia, Europe, the Middle East, and North and South America.
+To continue expanding the disciplinary and geographic diversity of Knight-Hennessy Scholars cohorts, the program plans to host international outreach sessions throughout Africa, Asia, Australia, Europe, the Middle East, and North and South America.

-The program, announced in 2016, is named for Hennessy, chairman of Alphabet Inc. and president of Stanford from 2000 to 2016, and Phil Knight, MBA ’62, philanthropist and co-founder of Nike Inc. For more information visit the Knight-Hennessy Scholars website.
+The program, announced in 2016, is named for Hennessy, president of Stanford from 2000 to 2016, and Phil Knight, MBA ’62, philanthropist and co-founder of Nike Inc. For more information, visit the Knight-Hennessy Scholars website.